EmekaC/RegistryChain/README.md

 ### Description of Binaries ###
 Binary (in YAML) | Description
 ---------------- | :-------------------
-Peer             | Peers are configured using the core.yaml file;
-Peer             | Launched as process to become a network node;
-Peer             | Can be tagged as Anchor or Leader; Peer             | Can be used to manage network and channel config.
+Peer             | Peers are configured using the core.yaml file; Launched as process to become a network node; Can be tagged as Anchor or Leader; Can be used to manage network and channel config.
-Orderer          | Orderers can be configured using orderer.yaml file.
-Orderer          | Used to configure nodes responsible for block creation and replication. configtxgen      | Used to generate network config with configtx.yaml file. configtxgen      | Used to manage network and channel configs through a peer. configtxlator    | Used to translate between the protocol-buffer (used by grpc) and JSON. cryptogen        | Used to generate crypto material for testing. fabric-ca-server | A standalone process that exposes services for managing identities and certificates.
+Orderer          | Orderers can be configured using orderer.yaml file; Used to configure nodes responsible for block creation and replication. configtxgen      | Used to generate network config with configtx.yaml file; Used to manage network and channel configs through a peer. configtxlator    | Used to translate between the protocol-buffer (used by grpc) and JSON. cryptogen        | Used to generate crypto material for testing. fabric-ca-server | A standalone process that exposes services for managing identities and certificates.